 While cleaning your rifle is fairly simple, it is crucial not only for caring for your gun, but also for your accuracy and precision.
 Using the right equipment is important, as improper tools and solutions can not only make the job harder, but may even cause damage to your rifle or barrel.
 When it comes to what products and tools to use for cleaning a gun, most people just ask us what is the best gun cleaning kit, but personally, I feel it much more worthwhile to buy the different gun cleaning supplies separately, as usually the full kits, may have one or two good products or tools, but the rest is just junk to fill the kit.
-Here’s a quick rundown of the best gun cleaning products to clean a precision rifle or hunting rifle.
+Here’s a quick rundown of the best gun cleaning kit to clean a precision rifle or hunting rifle.
 Removing carbon from the throat and barrel is the most important goad with precision rifle cleaning, so although we are discussing all the best gun cleaning products, the best gun cleaning solvent is the one which we will emphasize the most.

 1. A Rifle Cleaning Rod

 The most important thing to know about using a rifle cleaning rod is that it can damage the barrel of your gun, with a normal gun cleaning kit, they usually skimp on the rod and just put in a steel rod laminated with plastic, this lamination easily scrubs off and the steel can then cause unwanted damage to your barrel rifling.
 The cleaning rod is often the foundation of a good gun cleaning kit, so starting there and buying the correct one, will mean you only buy once and it will serve you well for many many years to come.